michaether/codex-poc/README.md

 Generated sites are saved in the `generated_sites/` folder.
 A minimal Bootstrap CSS file is included in `static/` for offline use.
 Images referenced by the generated pages live in the `assets/` directory, served at `/assets`.
 The HTML layout lives in `templates/hotel.html`; OpenAI only supplies the text content inserted into that template.
 OpenAI now returns text for many sections such as feature cards and benefits which populate this template.

+### Hero Images

+When selecting a hero image for a site, choose a file that is at least **300 KB**.
+Images smaller than this may appear grainy when used full width.

 OPENAI_API_KEY=your-key-here uvicorn backend.main:app --reload